 - The faculty board is responsible for the correct registration of the students' study results.
-After the assessment of an educational component has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at their disposal in VU.nl Dashboard. - 2.
+After the assessment of a unit of education has been registered, every student has the right to inspect the result for that component and also has a list of the results achieved at their disposal in VU.nl Dashboard. - 2.
 Enrolled students are eligible for academic student counselling.
 Academic student counselling is provided by - a.
-The Student General Counselling Service - b.
+The Student Counsellor - b.
 Student psychologists - c.
 Faculty academic advisers